christian-sa/tictactoe-with-gui/README.md

 game by revamping how the game is being played:\
 It now features a GUI created using JavaFX & CSS.

-### To do:
-- Implement Console Log feature in the application to look at past events
-  > Right now everything is being printed straight to the IDEs console
-- Improve documentation, add more comments
-- Use Gradle as build tool

 ### Demo:
 ![GUI Demo](https://github.com/christian-sa/tictactoe-with-gui/blob/main/src/resources/img/demo.gif)